 Jill Pable is a professor and chair of the Interior Architecture & Design Department at Florida State University.
 Her research focuses on the design of environments for people experiencing trauma and she leads Design Resources for Homelessness, a non-profit research communication organization at designresourcesforhomelessness.org.

-Yelena McLane is an Assistant Professor in the Interior Architecture & Design Department at Florida State University.
+Yelena McLane is an assistant professor in the Interior Architecture & Design Department at Florida State University.
 She explores relationships between interior configurations and users’ experiences within spaces, and social influences upon these relationships.
-Her recent publication focuses on resident perceptions of community spaces in permanent supportive housing.
+Her recent scholarship focuses on resident perceptions of community spaces in permanent supportive housing.